rediacc/docs/docs/web-application.md

 1. User enters company name "Acme Technologies", admin email "admin@acme.com", and password
 2. System creates the company record with a default "Default Team", "Default Region", and "Global Bridges"
 3. User receives an activation email and activates the account
-4. User is prompted to set up 2FA (optional but recommended)
+4. User is prompted to set up TFA (optional but recommended)

 #### Login to System
 1. User logs in with credentials
-2. If 2FA is enabled, user enters the 6-digit code from their authenticator app
+2. If TFA is enabled, user enters the 6-digit code from their authenticator app
 3. System presents the dashboard showing the default configuration

 ### Infrastructure Setup